Category: Esthetics

 I give you a new commandment now: The journey is the way.

-Sex is not a race, and intercourse is not the only kind of sex.
+Sex is not a race, and intercourse isn’t the only kind of sex.
 There are plenty of things you can do with your lug nuts, your digits, your tungsten wires, and I’m not just blowing your horn when I say that.

-At a bar where I once worked (for five godforsaken years), a customer told me one time that his penis was only three inches — but he swore up and down that most women didn’t like it that thick.
+At a bar where I once worked, a customer told me that his penis was only three inches — but he swore up and down that most women didn’t like it that thick.

 Mainly, Mr. Weed, what I’m suggesting to you is this: learn to enjoy the journey, because the journey is the way; your penis is only a small part of it (so to say).

-Slow her down, friend, and I promise that your small penis will be all the penis she needs.
+Slow her down, friend, and I promise that your extremely small penis will be all the penis she needs.
 It’s not as if you’re trying to make Amarillo by morning (or are you?)
-Enjoy the process, soup-to-nuts, the whole damn thing.
-As you know, the end will come soon enough, and all ends are bitter.
+Enjoy the process, soup-to-nuts, because as you know, the end will come soon enough, and all ends are bitter.

 Now keep on trucking, big daddy.